ht44/clmystery/cheatsheet.md

 	1600 Pennsylvania Avenue
 	Washington, DC 20500

-If you want to get serious and open a file in a text editor that comes built in to your terminal, you can try `nano`:
+If you want to get serious and open a file in a text editor that comes built in to your terminal, you can try `atom`:

-	/files$ nano address.txt
+	/files$ atom address.txt

 How many lines are in names.txt?